lillyclark/lillyclark/README.md

 ### Hi there 👋

+I'm currently working on networking problems (mostly queueing systems and RF localization) for multi-robot systems exploring unknown environments.

+I'm interested in field robotics, satellite constellations, and improving public transportation in Los Angeles!

+Feel free to get in touch at lilliamc@usc.edu.

 <!--
 **lillyclark/lillyclark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.